-The water reuse standards cover the parameters intended to be used for treated effluents from municipal and industries.
+The wastewater use standards cover the parameters intended to be used for treated effluents from municipal and industries.
 These include the following:

-- a) agronomic parameters: nutrients (nitrogen, phosphorus and potassium) and salinity factors (total salt content, chloride, boron, and sodium concentration); - b) other chemical element parameters (heavy metals); - c) microbial parameters. - d) Phyical paremeters. - e) The standard applies to all type of irrigation methods which include surface, drip and overhead irrigation.
+- a) Phyical parameters. - b) agronomic parameters: essential nutrients (nitrogen, phosphorus and potassium) and salinity factors (total salt content, chloride, boron, and sodium concentration): - c) other chemical element parameters (heavy metals); - d) microbial parameters. - e) The standard applies to all type of irrigation methods which include surface, drip and overhead irrigation.
+However, a buffer zone of 50m 100m from residential area and roads shall be established when using overhead method in restricted irrigation.

-The standards do not cover requirements for hazardous effluents such as radioactive materials, hospital wastes and chemical waste from laboratories.
+The standards do not cover requirements for hazardous effluents such as radioactive materials, and hospital wastes .